Author(s): Delaire É; Vincent T; Cai Z; Machado A; Hugueville L; Schwartz D; Tadel F; Cassani R; Bherer L; Lina JM; Pélégrini-Issac M; Grova C;

 Background: Digital mental health is a rapidly growing field with an increasing evidence base due to its potential scalability and impacts on access to mental health care.
-Further, within underfund ...
+Further, within underfunded service systems, leveraging personal technologies to deliver or support specialized service deliv ...

 Article GUID: 39348196